Birds of Prey at GWDC

-All of the birds that are permitted to reside at the GWDC have been determined to be nonreleasible into the wild by veterinarians.
-Some of the birds have been hit by vehicles and are unable to fly or see well, while others have a behavioral challenge that makes it impossible for survival in the wild.
+All of the birds that are permitted to reside at the Grizzly & Wolf Discovery Center have been determined, by veterinarians, to be non-releasable into the wild.
+Some of the birds have been hit by vehicles and are unable to fly or see well, while others have behavioral challenges that make it impossible for survival in the wild.

 Chip, a male American Kestrel, was found injured in the spring of 2004.
 He was unable to fly due to a severed wing tip and brought to the zoo in Logan, Utah.
 The Center acquired Chip in the fall of that same year.
 His call is a “killy-killy-killy” which is very distinctive.
 American Kestrels are very common in open country and are easily recognized by their distinctive tail bobbing while perched.
 Adopt Chip.

 Jago is a captive-born male peregrine falcon.
 He came to the Grizzly & Wolf Discovery Center in 2006 as a two-year-old.
 Jago’s original “owner” trained him for the sport of falconry, but it became clear that Jago was having trouble with the stamina needed to attain the speed and altitude needed to dive for prey.
 After numerous veterinary examinations and a stay at Washington State University’s Veterinary Hospital, it was determined that Jago has some form of a congenital defect in his heart or respiratory system that will never allow him to fly normally.
 Adopt Jago.